Donation Receipts: Ultimate Guide for Nonprofit Organizations

 3. Provide a year-end summary

-Your donors will also appreciate a year-end summary.
-This one receipt is a consolidated record of all the donor’s donations in one place.
-This makes it easier for the donor because they don’t need to keep track of multiple single receipts.
-This way, donors can organize their records and get ready for accounting and filing for tax returns.
+Although it isn’t required, a year-end summary receipt is a consolidated record of all the donor’s donations in one place.
+This makes it easier for your donors because they don’t need to keep track of multiple single receipts.
+Donors can thus organize their records and get ready for accounting or claiming tax deductions.

-It’s always best to provide donors with any year-end receipts prior to January 31st of the following year when you finish processing your year-end donations.
-Donorbox makes it very easy to send automated year-end receipts to your donors, as mentioned before in this blog.
+Provide donors with any year-end receipts prior to January 31 of the following year when you finish processing your year-end donations.
+Donorbox makes it very easy to send automated year-end receipts to your donors, as mentioned earlier!

 4. Turn them into an engagement piece

-A donation receipt is probably the only communication piece your donors really expect to receive from you.
-That’s why they are an opportunity to lead donors down a strategic path that makes them more involved and interested in your organization.
+Donation receipts are an opportunity to lead donors down a strategic path that gets them more involved and interested in your organization.

 Ask yourself what would make you want to dive deeper.
 For example, short videos are a great way to personalize the transactional process of giving a donation, as are dynamic and high-quality photos.
-You could also include testimonials from your staff, volunteers, or even beneficiaries.
+You could also include testimonials or highlight milestones from a recent fundraising campaign.

 Pro tip: Don’t ask your donor for something more.
-It’s time to thank them and give them an opportunity to dive deeper into your mission.
+It’s time to thank them and allow them to get more invested in your mission.

 Moving Forward

-Donation receipts can be confusing and time-consuming, but they are an important part of your nonprofit fundraising work.
+Donation receipts can be confusing and time-consuming, but they are an important part of your fundraising efforts.
 Make sure that you familiarize yourself with the donation receipt requirements for your country.
-Then, invest in the right nonprofit tools, like Donorbox, to make the process easier and free up time for interacting with your donors or creating big fundraising campaigns!
+Then, invest in the right fundraising tools and software, like Donorbox, to make the process easier and free up time for interacting with your donors or creating big fundraising campaigns!

 Discover a plethora of useful blogs and free resources on our Nonprofit Blog.
-Subscribe to our newsletter to receive a collection of the best Donorbox resources in your inbox every month.
+Subscribe to our newsletter to receive a collection of the best fundraising resources and insights in your inbox every month.

 • twitter